oroinc/OroCRMTaskBundle/Resources/doc/api/task.md

 #### get_relationship

-Retrieve ID of the user that created specific task record.
+Retrieve the ID of the user that created specific task record.

 # Oro\Bundle\TaskBundle\Entity\TaskPriority